awsdocs/amazon-sns-developer-guide/doc_source/sns-tutorial-publish-message-to-topic.md

-# Tutorial: Publishing a Message to an Amazon SNS Topic<a name="sns-tutorial-publish-message-to-topic"></a>
+# Tutorial: Publishing a message to an Amazon SNS topic<a name="sns-tutorial-publish-message-to-topic"></a>

 After you [create a topic](sns-tutorial-create-topic.md) and [subscribe an endpoint to it](sns-tutorial-create-subscribe-endpoint-to-topic.md), you can *publish* messages to a topic\.
 When the message is published, Amazon SNS attempts to deliver the message to every endpoint \(such as AWS Lambda, Amazon SQS, HTTP/S, or an email address\) subscribed to the topic\.